 Growing apple trees at home is simple and rewarding for many years.
 Apples are one of the best-loved fruits and they are easy to grow.
 Just follow these steps to grow them in your yard.

 Apple, scientifically known as Malus Domestica, is a widely domesticated tree fruit from the family Rosaceae.
-It’s a fleshy fruit whereby the ripen tissue, and the ovaries are edible.
-Apart from being consumed freshly, they can also be processed to jellies, juice, canned slices, etc.
+It’s a fleshy fruit whereby the ripened tissue and the ovaries are edible.
+Apart from being consumed freshly, they can also be processed into jellies, juice, canned slices, etc.

 The plant mostly requires cross-pollination during the fertilization process.
 The harvested fruit is always round in shape, 2-4 inches in diameter.
 Some varieties come in yellow, green, or red.
 They also vary in shape, size, and acidity.

-Apple cultivation can be done on both small and large scale farming.
+Apple cultivation can be done in both small and large-scale farming.
 No matter the size of land you possess, apple cultivation yields as per the type of care you apply to the tree.